 Students must be employed by a SACAP registered Professional Senior Architectural Technologist or Professional Architect, supported by the office and allowed to use some of its time and resources towards studying, as well as access to an approved mentor allocated to guide their studies.

-- Registration and graduation from an existing Architecture School at a University or accredited University of Technology.
+The Open Architecture model is implemented through registration and graduation from an existing Architectural Learning Site (ALS) at an accredited University or University of Technology.